Special Education Progress Monitoring

 Student’s present level of academic achievement and overall performance

-Annual goals and/or objectives for the child (milestones that both parents and school staff feel is reasonably achievable within the next year.)
+Annual goals and/or objectives for the child (milestones that both parents and school staff feel are reasonably achievable within the next year.)

 Special education and related services, including supplementary services such as adaptive communication devices, adequate transportation services, and appropriate school personnel

-Participation and/or modification to district-, state-, and nation-wide assessments
+Participation and/or modification to the district-, state-, and nation-wide assessments

 How child’s progress will be measured